Ajaysagayam/Detection_of_Fake_Accounts_in_Social_Media/README.md

 + **Regularization does not improve performance** in this dataset, possibly due to limited features.

 + **Feature engineering is key** – more advanced features (engagement rates, post timestamps) may enhance accuracy.

+# Acknowledgements
+Developed as part of M.Sc.
+Computer Science final year project to contribute towards predicting of fake accounts in social media and supporting the cyber security.